 A very good answer was provided to this question recently on Quora.
 The answer is in how fish have their muscle fibers arranged.
-Whereas our muscles, and the muscles of other terrestrial vertebrates are arranged in long bundles, fish muscles are short, typically less than one inch, and are arranged in sheets called myotomes.
+Whereas our muscles and the muscles of other terrestrial vertebrates are arranged in long bundles, fish muscles are short, typically less than one inch, and are arranged in sheets called myotomes.
 These myotomes are separated from each other by collagenous sheaths of connective tissue called myocommata.
 This arrangement causes fish flesh to flake.

 Moreover, fish muscle has much lower amounts of collagen than the muscles of land animals.
 Collagen is a major component of skeletal muscle, making up much of the connective tissue between and around muscle fibers.
 The amount of collagen in meat determines, in large part, its texture.
-Meat with more collagen will be less tender than meat with leas collagen.
+Meat with more collagen will be less tender than meat with less collagen.
 Different bovine muscle groups contain more or less connective tissue, and thus collagen, depending on how often they are used.
 More heavily used muscles have more connective tissue and are thus less tender (although they may quite flavorful) than muscles that are used less.
 However, while land animals average about 15% collagen, fish only averages around 3%.
 This collagen breaks down more easily and turns to a gelatin-like substance, making for a much softer texture when eaten.

 All of this results in a soft, delicate, flaky texture.
 You can clearly see the myotome structure of fish muscle in the fillet of iridescent shark pictured below.

-Delicate, Medium Firm, and Firm Fish
+Fish Texture: Delicate, Medium Firm, and Firm

 Given that all fish flesh is more delicate than that of land animals when cooked, some fish are more delicate than others.
 Fish can be loosely grouped by firmness (delicate, medium-firm, and firm).
 The table below lists different fish by texture, arranged in order of flavor, with mild flavored fish at the beginning moving to fuller flavored fish as the end.
 For example, cod and whitefish are both delicately textured fish, but whitefish as a stronger flavor than cod, so appears further down the list.
 Shellfish are not included in this list.